-In 2019, NCCSS joined the Virginia Division of Child Support Enforcement (VDCSE) and the Maryland Child Support Administration (MCSA) to apply for a grant issued by OCSE to test how the child support program can improve intergovernmental case processing and collections.
+In 2019, NCCSS joined the Virginia Division of Child Support Enforcement (VDCSE) and the Maryland Child Support Administration (MCSA) to apply for a grant issued by OCSE to test how the Child Support Services Program can improve intergovernmental case processing and collections.
 North Carolina, Maryland, and Virginia proposed to engage in a three-state Business Process Re-engineering study to document current processes for handling intergovernmental cases among the three states and to complete a business transformation or business change management implementing the most efficient and customer-centric process for intergovernmental cases.
 The goal of this joint effort is to improve the performance measures for the intergovernmental caseload in all three states and to provide a roadmap for other states to use to improve the establishment, modification and enforcement of intergovernmental caseloads.

 The project was broken down into three phases: Phase 1 - planning and process analysis; Phase 2 - implementation; and Phase 3 - project outcomes.
 North Carolina is working in collaboration with several local county child support agencies in this effort.
 The counties are: Beaufort, Bertie, Camden, Chowan, Currituck, Dare, Gates, Hertford, Hyde, Martin, Pasquotank, Perquimans, Mecklenburg, and Wake.
-In 2022 the project came to a conclusion and the evaluation is being completed.
-The project highlighted the impact of good communication and provided several best practices that can be implemented across the country.
+In 2021 the project entered into the implementation phase where the local offices involved in this project will implement process changes identified in the planning and process analysis phase.
+Once the implementation phase concludes, the evaluation of the project outcomes will follow.